cbilz/patch/README.md

 ## Goal

-This project will provide a Zig build step for applying diffs in Git, unified and context formats to directory trees or individual files.
+This project will provide a Zig build step for applying diffs in Git and unified formats to directory trees or individual files.

 ## Motivation